trustgraph-ai/trustgraph/docs/tech-specs/iam.md

 credentials and returns a signed JWT.
 The gateway returns the JWT to the caller.

+#### Self-service: `whoami` and `bootstrap-status`

+Two side-effect-free probes that exist to support UI affordances without giving the caller broad read access:

+- `POST /api/v1/iam` with `{"operation": "whoami"}` — authenticated
+  only.
+Returns the caller's own user record (id, username, name, email, workspace, roles, enabled, must_change_password, created).
+No `users:read` capability is required, because every authenticated caller can read themselves.
+The gateway populates `actor` on the request from the authenticated identity, so the regime resolves "the caller" without taking a target argument.

+- `POST /api/v1/auth/bootstrap-status` — public, side-effect-free.
+  Returns `{"bootstrap_available": true|false}`.  `true` iff
+  iam-svc is in `bootstrap` mode and its tables are empty (i.e. an unconsumed `bootstrap` call would currently succeed).
+Exists so a first-run UI can decide whether to render the setup flow without invoking the consuming `bootstrap` op.

 #### IAM service delegation

 The gateway stays thin.
 Its authentication logic is: